thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 **NOTE:** Gateway and device names should be unique in the scope of a tenant.

-Open new device card and click on "Copy Access Token" button.
+Open your new device card and click on "Copy Access Token" button.
+Paste the token to a safe place.
+We will use it for ThingsBoard configuration in the next steps.

 {:refdef: style="text-align: center;"}
 ![image](/images/gateway/device-token.png)
 {: refdef}

+## Step 2: Install the gateway

+Browse available gateway [**installation options**](/docs/iot-gateway/installation/) and choose the most suitable installation guide.
+Follow steps in chosen gateway installation guide.
+The Gateway configuration steps are covered below.

 ## Step 3: Gateway configuration